I guide writers through a profound inner journey—where meaning becomes purpose & purpose becomes art.

 Midlife will do that to you.
-It will plop you right down on your ass at that crossroads, demanding that you strip away the distractions and take stock of your life.
-Then it will toss you a shovel, demanding that you dig deeper to find meaning and to excavate what still lies buried within you.
+It will plop you right down on your ass at a crossroads, demanding that you strip away the distractions and take stock of the mountain of creative potential buried within you.
+Then it will toss you a shovel, demanding that you dig deep to excavate what’s been keeping you stuck & silent.

-So you dig…And each shovelful of detritus is symbolic of what the second half of life is asking you to leave behind:
+So you dig…And each shovelful of dirt is symbolic of what the second half of life is asking you to leave behind so that you can understand why you’re really here and how you might live a truly creative life:

-Here’s the truth…We didn’t mean to bury our longing and we certainly didn’t mean to lose ourselves.
-We just got swept up in the relentless current of the first half of life—raising children, building careers, and holding up the sky for everyone we loved.
-And in doing so, we let our own dreams and creative aspirations gather dust.
-(Hell, maybe we buried them in the backyard under our prize-winning roses.)
-That’s what the first half of life is all about, so let’s cut ourselves some slack, shall we?
+Here’s the truth…You didn’t mean to bury that creative potential.
+You just got swept up in the relentless current of the first half of life—raising children, building careers, and holding up the sky for everyone you loved.
+And in doing so, maybe you hid your dreams of writing in the backyard under your prize-winning peonies.
+(They’re gorgeous, by the way.)
+That’s what the first half of life is all about, so please do cut yourself some slack, yes?

-Yet here is the beautiful invitation of midlife: We can “…go back & pick up the bits and pieces that we left behind—gifts, talents, capacities, interests, & passions. ~ James Hollis
+You can absolutely “…go back & pick up the bits and pieces that you left behind—gifts, talents, capacities, interests, & passions.” ~ James Hollis

-Because underneath the time excuse, there’s an even fiercer trouble and it affects every creator I’ve ever had the pleasure of knowing: those deep fears that whisper: Who’s going to care about what I have to say?
+Because deeper than the time “excuse” are some fierce fears: Who’s going to care about what I have to say?
 And…Will anyone even understand me?
-And…My story isn’t as compelling as ________.
-These fears, often left unspoken, gnaw at the core of your creative self and ensure that the blank page remains blank.
+And…My story isn’t as compelling as Wild or Eat, Pray, Love or…(fill in the blank.)
+These fears—often left unspoken, or worse, unconscious—gnaw at the core of your creative self and ensure that the blank page remains blank.

 - Will this make the NYT bestseller list?